AndreaCeolin/Boundaries/Figures/README.md

+# At the Boundaries of Syntactic Prehistory - Figures

 The folder contains the following files:

 1. **jaccard_distances.txt**: this is the table of syntactic distances (TableS3) formatted in [PHYLIP](https://evolution.genetics.washington.edu/phylip.html) format.
 It can be used as an input for all PHYLIP programs.